StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Commissions and fees

-Questrade’s pricing is a bit complicated due to there being plans and then choices within plans, but we found it easy to scan through the options to decide which would best suit our needs and those of most investors.
+Questrade’s pricing is a bit complicated due to there being plans and then choices within plans, but I found it easy to scan through the options to decide which would best suit my needs and those of most investors.

 There are two pricing plans for trading stocks, options, and ETFs: Self-Directed Investing pricing (the default) and Active Trader pricing.